New results on vacuum fluctuations: Accelerated detector versus inertial detector in a quantum field: TWO-POINT FUNCTIONS OF THE INTERNAL DEGREES OF FREEDOM FOR A MOVING DETECTOR

-Now, the integrals on the second equal sign of Eq.$(\ref{delint})$ is the tricky part (the double complex integrals).
-Note that inside the square brackets of Eq.$(\ref{delint})$, the $\kappa$ and $\Delta$ double integrals is split into two parts because the sign of $\kappa$ determine the contour integration is performed on the upper half complex plane or on the lower half plane.
-The first term in Eq.$(\ref{B2int})$, the $\Delta$ contour integral circle on the upper plane when $\kappa>0$, while the second term $\Delta$ contour integral circle on the lower plane when $\kappa<0$.
-This is the main point different from the past result which the past result didn't separate the double complex integral apart and handled them separately.
-If we didn't notice this point, we would have just one term and ignore the other term as in the past results.
+The integrals on the second equal sign in Eq.$(\ref{delint})$ are the tricky part (the double complex integrals).
+Note that inside the square brackets in Eq.$(\ref{delint})$, the $\kappa$ and $\Delta$ double integrals are split into two parts because the sign of $\kappa$ determines the contour integration is performed on the upper half complex plane or on the lower half plane.
+The first term in Eq.$(\ref{B2int})$ is the $\Delta$ contour integral circle on the upper plane when $\kappa>0$, while the second term $\Delta$ is the contour integral circle on the lower plane when $\kappa<0$.
+The main different from previous result is that they did not separate the double complex integral and handle the part separately.
+If we did not notice this point, we would have just one term and would ignore the other term, as was done in the past.